cyberchitta/llm-context.py/README.md

 - **File Selection**: Offers a command-line interface for selecting files from your project.
 - **Intelligent Ignoring**: Respects `.gitignore` rules and additional custom ignore patterns to exclude irrelevant files.
-- **Customizable Output**: Uses Jinja2 templates for flexible formatting of the selected code context.
 - **Folder Structure Visualization**: Generates a textual representation of your project's folder structure.
 - **Clipboard Integration**: Automatically copies the generated context to your clipboard for easy pasting.
-- **Configuration Management**: Supports user-specific and project-specific configurations for a tailored experience.
 - **Optional Technical Summary**: Allows inclusion of a markdown file summarizing the project's technical aspects.

 ## Installation